-State Option: The state organization may elect to not use the playoff schedule in Note 1 above and determine the order of finish strictly by tie-breakers only as follows: If three or more teams are tied with the same won-lost record, apply each tie-breaker rule in order until you break out a team; then, apply each tie-breaker rule in order for the remaining teams until you break out a second team, and so on until all ties are broken.
+If three or more teams are tied with the same won-lost record, apply each tie-breaker rule in order until you break out a team; then, apply each tie-breaker rule in order for the remaining teams until you break out a second team, and soon until all ties are broken.

-OFFICIAL DYB FIVE-TEAM DOUBLE ELIMINATION BRACKET
+OFFICIAL DVB FIVE-TEAM DOUBLE ELIMINATION BRACKET

-WILD T: If you exam in Game #6 has had a bye, this team WILD play the winner of Game #5 in Game #7.
-If both teams in Game #7 is both teams in Game #6 have had a bye, these teams will play each other in Game #7 and the winner of Game #5 will receive a bye into Game #8 sull receive a bye into Game #8 sull receive a bye into the most games will receive the Game 80 bye.
-If two of the three remaining feams have played the same number of games, they will cleav for the Game 80 bye.
-If all reams have played the same number of games, then all will cleav for the Game 80 bye.
-If all reams have played the same manifer of games, then all will cleav for the Game 80 bye.
-EXCETION: If two of the teams played each other inhot Game 80 mers and Came 87, not the way that seek and other harms will cleav for the teams played each other inhot Game 80 mers will cleav for the cleans tremain with one loss and all have played the same number of NOTE 2: If, after Game #7, there are three teams with one loss each, the team having played games, there will be two runners-up in the tournament.
+Will play the winner of Game #5 in Game #7.
+If both teams in Game #6 have had a bye, these teams will play each other in Game #7 and the winner of Game #5 will receive a bye into Game #8 subject to Note 2.

+The most games will receive the Game #9 bye.
+If two of the three remaining teams have played the same number of games, they will draw for the Game #9 bye.
+If all teams have played the same number of games, then all will draw for the Game #9 bye.
+EXCEPTION: If two of the teams played each other in both Game #6 and Game #7, only these two teams will draw for the Game, #9 bye.
+(If three teams remain with one loss and all have played the same number of games, there will betwo runners-up in the tournament.
-If Necessary

-Winner 5

-Winner 5 See Note 1

-Bye

-OFFICIAL DYB SIX-TEAM DOUBLE ELIMINATION BRACKET
+OFFICIAL DVB SIX-TEAM DOUBLE ELIMINATION BRACKET